Pelikantapeten/p1-nacka-tomato-society/README.md

 #### Typography

-The Google Font Montserrat [Google Font Montserrat](https://fonts.google.com/specimen/Montserrat?query=mont) was chosen as the main font with a fallback of Sans-Serif.
+The [Google Font Montserrat](https://fonts.google.com/specimen/Montserrat?query=mont) was chosen as the main font with a fallback of Sans-Serif.
 Font weights of 300, 500 and 700 has been used on the website.

 #### Images